royassis/worldmeterCovid19Scraper/readme.md

 ```
 The project contains two main files that are found in the projects main directory - main.py and join_data.py.

-main.py - *NEEDS TO BE EXECUTED CONTINUOUSLY*.  connects to The Wayback Machine which contains links to archived pages
+main.py - *NEEDS TO BE EXECUTED DAILY*.
+connects to The Wayback Machine which contains links to archived pages
 from Worldmeter, regarding covid19 statistics,
 downloads dataframes from these links and finally updates a log file.

-join_data.py - takes all the downloaded dataframes and join them in memory to a large frame.
+join_data.py - takes all the downloaded dataframes does some column name manipulation
+(the number and names of the dataframes is different) and outputs to file.

 The project also have some a additional files: